pypa/pip/docs/html/user_guide.rst

 * Links are not allowed as constraints (see :issue:`8253`)
 * Constraints cannot have extras (see :issue:`6628`)

+Per our :ref:`Python 2 Support` policy, pip 20.3 users who are using Python 2 will use the legacy resolver by default.
+Python 2 users should upgrade to Python 3 as soon as possible, since in pip 21.0 in January 2021, pip will drop support for Python 2 altogether.

 How to upgrade and migrate
 --------------------------